 In his career Van Flandern had held senior positions with the USNO including Chief of the Research Branch and Chief of the Celestial Mechanics Branch.
 However, it was his support for theoretical work that was in conflict with mainstream ideas eventually led him to part ways with the organisation.
 After a period of consultancy work he founded his own research group called Meta Research in 1991.
 He believed that there was a better way to conduct science than within the current paradigm where competition over funding resulted in bias towards established scientific beliefs.

-In his lecture he presented evidence supporting his advanced theories regarding nature of gravity, something called the Exploded Planet Hypothesis and he additionally went on to show the audience in 2004 the recent images from Mars Global Surveyor spacecraft that showed fascinating evidence of a Mars unlike one I had ever seen before.
-The potential evidence for artifacts on Mars was not new to me.
+In his lecture he presented evidence supporting his advanced theories regarding the nature of gravity, something called the Exploded Planet Hypothesis and he additionally went on to show the audience in 2004 the recent images from Mars Global Surveyor spacecraft that showed fascinating evidence of a Mars unlike one I had ever seen before.
+The potential evidence for artifacts on Mars was not new for me.
 What was new was the background to the research, what it meant and the corroboration that continued to happen – something that shouldn’t have been the case should these mystery objects have been natural in origin – and not the product of some long lost Martian Civilisation.
 More intriguing than that however was the evidence of existing plant life on the surface of Mars.
-Green features in some cases that ebb and flow with the changing martian environment and the changing seasons.
+Green features that, in some cases, ebb and flow with the changing martian environment and the changing seasons.

 However, the topic I am going to present for you now is a short summation of the origins of the Exploded Planet Hypothesis propounded by Thomas Van Flandern.
 This work that would ultimately lead him to new revelations about the planet Mars that included the idea that Mars was once a satellite in orbit around another planet.
 Could Mars have once been a moon of a larger planet that exploded?
 First though, we will look at the origins of the idea that planets can and have exploded in the past.